JetBrains/kotlin/DEBUGGING.md

     frame #0: 0x00000001000012f0 terminator.kexe`kfun:main(kotlin.Array<kotlin.String>) at hello.kt:3
    1    fun main(args: Array<String>) {
    2      println("Hello world");
--> 3      println("I need your clothes, boots and your motocycle");
+-> 3      println("I need your clothes, your boots, and your motocycle");
    4    }
 (lldb)
 ```

 ### Breakpoints
-Modern debuggers provide several ways to set breakpoint, see below for per-tool breakdown:
+Modern debuggers provide several ways to set a breakpoint, see below for a tool-by-tool breakdown:

 #### lldb
 - by name